Worst-Case Services and State-Based Scheduling: State-Based Scheduling

-Even standing alone, (\ref{E:schedulability}) can be used as a normative formula to guide the design of real multiplexing systems very much like how various capacity formulas in the information theory have been used to guide the design of real communication systems.
-In particular, it is easy to verify that (\ref{E:schedulability}) can be rewritten as
+Independent of its importance to state-based scheduling, the schedulability condition can be used as a normative formula to guide the design of multiplexing systems much as various information theoretic capacity formulas have been used to guide the design of communication systems.
+In particular, it distinguishes what can be guaranteed from what cannot.
+To see this, observe that (\ref{E:schedulability}) can be rewritten as

-which implies that, if $c < \rho(\Omega)$, no matter how smart the scheduler is, it is simply impossible to guarantee all flows their respective worst-case services simultaneously.
+If $c < \rho(\Omega)$, no matter how smart the scheduler is, it is impossible to simultaneously guarantee all flows their respective worst-case services.
+Using (\ref{E:rhoSchedulability}), for instance, it is easy to see that uniform-backlog and uniform-delay services cannot be guaranteed when $c$ is finite because, according to (\ref{E:spectrumCBS}) and (\ref{E:spectrumCDS}), in both cases $\lambda_{ij}$ can become infinite when $i$ and $j$ are finite.